 Victorian winemaker, David Sutherland Smith, of All Saints Vineyard, introduced the idea of Wine and Food Societies to Australia, founding a group in Melbourne.
 The Wine and Food Society NSW was launched in the Rhine Castle Cellars on 9 March, 1939, with the inaugural dinner held at the University Club in Phillip Street on July 13 of that year.

 Margarine was developed in the mid-1800s in France.
-Meadow Lea was the first margarine marketed in Australia.
+Meadow Lea was one of the first margarines marketed in Australia.
 The brand was founded by Oliver Triggs , a Melbourne grocer who moved to Sydney and began a manufacturing operation.
 Early margarines often contained beef fat and were viewed as a cheap butter substitute.
-Until the 1960s, to protect the dairy industry, regulations prevented the addition of yellow colour.
+Until the 1960s, to protect the dairy industry, regulations in some states prevented the addition of yellow colour.
+More

 Harry ‘Tiger’ Edwards operated a pie cart at Woolloomooloo just before WWII, taking advantage of custom from the navy dockyards.
 He enlisted in 1938, was invalided out in 1942, then returned with his pie caravan in 1945.
 Famous for its pie and peas, Harry’s Cafe de Wheels was patronised by sailors and celebrities, prostitutes and late-night revellers.
 The original caravan is now in Sydney’s Powerhouse Museum.
 More

-Blackmore’s, makers of a range of dietary supplements, claim that their founder, Maurice Blackmore, opened Australia’s first health food store in Brisbane in 1938.
-He developed a system of healthcare based on naturopathic principles and established the first naturopathic colleges and associations in the country.
+Blackmores, makers of a range of dietary supplements, used to claim that their founder, Maurice Blackmore, opened Australia’s first health food store in Brisbane in 1938.
+They have since amended that claim to “one of the first”.
+Blackmore developed a system of healthcare based on naturopathic principles and established the first naturopathic colleges and associations in the country.
+More

 Chocolate Crackles are small, chocolate-flavoured cakes made from Rice Bubbles, coconut and Copha.
 The earliest Chocolate Crackles recipe so far discovered was printed in an advertisement in the Australian Women’s Weekly on Saturday 18 December 1937.
 The advertisement was placed by Edible Oil Industries, a subsidiary of Unilever, who made Copha – a uniquely Australian ingredient made from solidified coconut oil.

 It was touted in American magazines as a money-making enterprise.
 Henry Jacka and Sydney Willson imported ‘breeding stock’ of bullfrogs from the American Frog Canning Company and established a frog farm in the Victorian country town of Euroa.
-However, the frogs apparently failed to breed and the enterprise failed.>Australia’s first frog farm
+However, the frogs apparently failed to breed and the enterprise failed.>‘Paradise’, Euroa by Bernadette Hince

 Winemaker Jack Mann created Houghton White Burgundy (now Houghton Classic White).
-The wine is still assembled from parcels of different grape varieties, and fashioned to a classic dry white styling.
+The wine is still assembled from parcels of different grape varieties to produce a dry white wine.
 Components include Chardonnay and Chenin Blanc, Verdelho and Riesling, Semillon and Muscadelle.
 Jack Mann made the wine for 51 consecutive vintages, making it Australia’s oldest consecutive-vintage white.
+More

 Tasmania was the first state to jettison the six o’clock closing legislation introduced during WWI.
-Ten years later, during a referendum on closing times, the premier of Tasmania defended his state’s decision to move to 10 o’clock closing in an advertisement paid for by the Liquor Trades Council of NSW.
+Ten years later, when the New South Wales government was holding a referendum on hotel closing times, the premier of Tasmania defended his state’s decision to move to 10 o’clock closing in an advertisement paid for by the Liquor Trades Council of NSW.
+He said that six o’clock closing had not provided any moral advantage, that the change provided people with the most freedom and that it benefited the State.

-Nestlé’s Sunshine Powdered Milk became a staple during the war years.
+Sunshine Powdered Milk became a staple during the war years.
 It was often used to make up bottles for babies and could even be whipped to make ‘cream’ as this 1960s television commercial shows.
 It was also a favoured ingredient of damper.
+Initially made by Universal Milk Products of Broken Hill, it became part of the Nestlé range.
+More

 The Commonwealth Advisory Council on Nutrition was formed in 1936.
 In 1939 it became the Nutrition Committee of the National Health and Medical Research Council (NHMRC), the Commonwealth Government’s peak body for medical research, which was established in 1926.
 At the same time, a Nutrition Unit was established in the then Commonwealth Department of Health.
 State and territory health departments set up similar nutrition committees to provide nutrition information and education programs.